MarcusJohnson91/FoundationIO/README.md

 * **Do** include in your acknowledgments a link to [BitIO on GitHub](https://www.github.com/MarcusJohnson91/FoundationIO).
 * **Don't** plagiarize BitIO.
 * **Don't** relicense BitIO.
 * **Don't** sue me if something goes wrong.
-I never have and never will gurantee BitIO works for anything, you figure out if it's right for you.
+I never have and never will guarantee BitIO works for anything, you figure out if it's right for you.

 Compiling:
 =========
 * libBitIO alone won't do a whole lot for you, it's real use is in being a library other libraries rely on.
-* When compiling you need to set the macros `LSByte/MSByte` and `LSBit/MSBit` for the byte and bit order of your CPU targets, if you're using libbitIO as a dependency, make sure to edit your makefile to pass those parameters.
+* When compiling you need to set the macros `LSByte/MSByte` and `LSBit/MSBit` for the byte and bit order of your CPU targets, if you're using libBitIO as a dependency, make sure to edit your makefile to pass those parameters.
 * The makefile by defaults builds the library as a static library, for RELEASE, to change this set `BUILDTYPE` to DEBUG.
 * BitIO is included as a submodule in git, so you don't need to install it if you're using one of my libraries, ModernPNG, ModernFLAC, ModernAVC, etc.
 * On my Mac for AMD64, the libBitIO static library is about 200kb, if that's too big for your use, enable link time optimization on your program to trim unused functions.

 MSVC:
 ----
-* Microsoft has decided to not support C11's `_Generic` preprocessor keyword, so you can't directly use the `ReadBits`/`PeekBits`/`ReadUnary`/`ReadExpGolomb`/`ReadGUUID`/`WriteBits`/`WriteGUUID` macros, I've chosen to rely on this preprocessor keyword to ensure that there is minimal branching during runtime, to gain performance on accelorators like GPUs.
+* Microsoft has decided to not support C11's `_Generic` preprocessor keyword, so you can't directly use the `ReadBits`/`PeekBits`/`ReadUnary`/`ReadExpGolomb`/`ReadGUUID`/`WriteBits`/`WriteUnary`/`WriteExpGolomb`/`WriteGUUID`/`WriteBits` macros, I've chosen to rely on this preprocessor keyword to ensure that there is minimal branching during runtime, to gain performance on accelerators like GPUs.
 To solve this problem, you can hardcode it with the `Read`/`Write``From``ByteOrder``BitOrder` functions, or pester Microsoft to fix their support for the C11 standard.

 How To Use libBitIO: